Reuse Shop by Bristol Waste

 Experiment with the concept by first setting up a "pop-up" shop so you can learn from residents' feedback before opening a permanent shop.

-Co-locating next to a Recycling Centre improves efficiency in moving items from one place to the next, and provides more opportunities to intercept valuable items in the waste stream.
+Co-locating inside or near a Recycling Centre improves efficiency in moving items from one place to the next, and provides more opportunities to intercept valuable items in the waste stream.

-Offering to take electrical items and collecting paint for remanufacturing are a couple of services that are unique to our reuse shop compared with other shops that accept donated items.
+Offering to take electrical items, usable paint and bikes are a couple of services that are unique to our reuse shop compared with other shops that accept donated items.

 A reuse shop is a great way to build better relationships with local residents by providing a new and interesting service that encourages people to think differently about waste.